pcantaluppi/mad/README.md

 FIREBASE_WINDOWS = your_firebase_windows_key;
 ```

-Register you public ip at the Maps API
+Register you public ip at the Maps API:

 ## Usage